akheron/jansson/doc/apiref.rst

    .. versionadded:: 2.1

 ``JSON_DECODE_ANY``
-   By default, the decoder expects that its whole input constitutes a valid JSON array or a valid JSON object.
+   By default, the decoder expects an array or object as the input.
    With this flag enabled, the decoder accepts any valid JSON value.

-   This can be incompatible with the JSON_DISABLE_EOF_CHECK flag, because the decoder may read up to 4 extra bytes from the input (one utf-8 encoded character).
+   **Note:** Decoding any value may be useful in some scenarios, but it's generally discouraged as it violates strict compatiblity with :rfc:`4627`.
+If you use this flag, don't expect interoperatibility with other JSON systems.

    .. versionadded:: 2.3